 Ratings aren’t always the only factor in a show getting canceled.
-There are others to consider, including the show’s production costs, if the desired demographic is tuning in, whether the network owns it outright, and whether the network is choosing to move in a different direction with its lineup.
+There are others to consider, including the show’s production costs, if the desired demographic is tuning in, whether the network owns it outright, and whether the network is choosing to move in a different direction.

-Plus, even if millions of people are tuning in, those numbers might still not be up to snuff compared to what the network is aiming for on a particular day or in a particular time slot.
-That has been the case this year, as there have been a number of shows that have been canceled, even though they were earning higher or equal ratings to other shows that got renewed by the same network.
+Plus, even if millions of people are tuning in, those numbers might still not be enough compared to what the network is aiming for.
+That has been the case this year, as there have been a number of shows canceled, even though they were earning higher or equal ratings to other shows that got renewed by the same network.